dtamayo/MachineLearning/installation.md

     import pandas
     import seaborn
     import sklearn
+    import pydataset

 Then press shift+enter to execute the cell.
 If you do not get an error, then all the installation has worked.

 If you have any errors, try to look around on google for solutions.
-We can also try to help you at the workshop, or pair you up with someone that has a working installation.

 Quickly read through the short `Overview of the Notebook UI` section at